kkai/web-source/content/publications.md

 [_MazeRunVR: An Open Benchmark for VR Locomotion Performance, Preference and Sickness in the Wild_](/papers/pdf/ragozin2020mazerunvr.pdf).
 Ragozin, Kirill and Kunze, Kai and Marky, Karola and Pai, Yun Suen.
 Extended Abstracts of the 2020 CHI Conference on Human Factors in Computing Systems.
 2020.
 [Bibtex](/papers/bib/ragozin2020mazerunvr.bib).
 [Mp3 summary](/audio/mp3s/ragozin2020mazerunvr.mp3).

 ***
-[_Motor memory in HCI_](/papers/pdf/patibanda2020motor.pdf).
-Patibanda, Rakesh and Semertzidis, Nathan Arthur and Scary, Michaela and La Delfa, Joseph Nathan and Andres, Josh and Bayta{\c{s}}, Mehmet Aydin and Martin-Niedecken, Anna Lisa and Strohmeier, Paul and Fruchard, Bruno and Leigh, Sang-won and others.
+[_Motor Memory in HCI_](/papers/pdf/patibanda2020motor.pdf).
+Patibanda, Rakesh and Semertzidis, Nathan Arthur and Vranic-Peters, Michaela and La Delfa, Joseph Nathan and Andres, Josh and Baytaş, Mehmet Aydin and Martin-Niedecken, Anna Lisa and Strohmeier, Paul and Fruchard, Bruno and Leigh, Sang-won and Mekler, Elisa D. and Nanayakkara, Suranga and Wiemeyer, Josef and Berthouze, Nadia and Kunze, Kai and Rikakis, Thanassis and Kelliher, Aisling and Warwick, Kevin and van den Hoven, Elise and Mueller, Florian Floyd and Mann, Steve.
 Extended Abstracts of the 2020 CHI Conference on Human Factors in Computing Systems.
 2020.
 [Bibtex](/papers/bib/patibanda2020motor.bib).
 [Mp3 summary](/audio/mp3s/patibanda2020motor.mp3).

 ***
 [_FingerFlex: Shape Memory Alloy-based Actuation on Fingers for Kinesthetic Haptic Feedback_](/papers/pdf/nakao2020fingerflex.pdf).
 Nakao, Takuro and Kunze, Kai and Isogai, Megumi and Shimizu, Shinya and Pai, Yun Suen.
 19th International Conference on Mobile and Ubiquitous Multimedia.
 2020.
 [Bibtex](/papers/bib/nakao2020fingerflex.bib).
 [Mp3 summary](/audio/mp3s/nakao2020fingerflex.mp3).

 ***
-[_Next Steps in Human-Computer Integration_](/papers/pdf/mueller2020next.pdf).
-Mueller, Florian'Floyd' and Lopes, Pedro and Strohmeier, Paul and Ju, Wendy and Seim, Caitlyn and Weigel, Martin and Nanayakkara, Suranga and Obrist, Marianna and Li, Zhuying and Delfa, Joseph and others.
+[_Next Steps for Human-Computer Integration_](/papers/pdf/mueller2020next.pdf).
+Mueller, Florian Floyd and Lopes, Pedro and Strohmeier, Paul and Ju, Wendy and Seim, Caitlyn and Weigel, Martin and Nanayakkara, Suranga and Obrist, Marianna and Li, Zhuying and Delfa, Joseph and Nishida, Jun and Gerber, Elizabeth M. and Svanaes, Dag and Grudin, Jonathan and Greuter, Stefan and Kunze, Kai and Erickson, Thomas and Greenspan, Steven and Inami, Masahiko and Marshall, Joe and Reiterer, Harald and Wolf, Katrin and Meyer, Jochen and Schiphorst, Thecla and Wang, Dakuo and Maes, Pattie.
 CHI 2020.
 2020.
 [Bibtex](/papers/bib/mueller2020next.bib).
 [Mp3 summary](/audio/mp3s/mueller2020next.mp3).

 ***
 [_Face Commands-User-Defined Facial Gestures for Smart Glasses_](/papers/pdf/masai2020face.pdf).
 Masai, Katsutoshi and Kunze, Kai and Sakamoto, Daisuke and Sugiura, Yuta and Sugimoto, Maki.
 2020 IEEE International Symposium on Mixed and Augmented Reality (ISMAR).
 2020.
 [Bibtex](/papers/bib/masai2020face.bib).
 [Mp3 summary](/audio/mp3s/masai2020face.mp3).